jbousquie/whisper_api/README.md

 # WHISPER API

-A frontend service for audio transcription using WhisperX.
+A frontend service for audio transcription using WhisperX with authentication.

 ## Architecture